Luxor Las Vegas: Construction and opening

 The resort was announced by Circus Circus Enterprises on November 14, 1991.
 Known temporarily as "Project X", the pyramid-shaped resort would be built on the Las Vegas Strip.
 Groundbreaking took place on April 21, 1992, with the project by then known as "Luxor", after the Egyptian city of the same name.

 Veldon Simpson was the architect, while Yates-Silverman, Inc served as interior designer.
 President and owner Charles L. Silverman traveled to Egypt three times to study the country's atmosphere.
 Of all the casino resorts that his firm had designed, Silverman called Luxor "the most interesting and difficult".
 Before the ancient Egyptian theme was chosen, Yates-Silverman had suggested developing the land with a moat and a real riverboat casino to traverse it.
 Egyptologists were hired to create and oversee Luxor's theme, which was prevalent throughout the resort.
 The interior included replicas of various Egyptian artifacts, made of fiberglass and plaster.

 Perini Building Company served as general contractor.
-The project employed more than 150 contractors and 3,500 construction workers, several of whom died while building the resort, Waltek, a Cincinnati-based company, provided the metal-and-glass exterior for the pyramid.
-Standing 30 stories high, it was one of the largest metal-and-glass projects ever. leading in turn to rumours that the building is cursed or haunted.
+The project employed more than 150 contractors and 3,500 construction workers, several of whom died while building the resort, leading in turn to rumours that the building is cursed or haunted.
+Waltek, a Cincinnati-based company, provided the metal-and-glass exterior for the pyramid.
+Standing 30 stories high, it was one of the largest metal-and-glass projects ever.
 The pyramid was topped off on July 9, 1993.

 Luxor cost $375 million to build.
 The resort was financed using internal cash flow from other Circus Circus properties and did not include any outside financial investors.
 Circus Circus chairman William Bennett said the most challenging aspect of construction was dealing with Clark County officials, who he felt were overly critical of the resort due to its pyramid shape.
 He claimed county regulations, including improved fire precautions, added unnecessary costs to construction.

 Luxor hosted a pre-opening event for hundreds of invited guests on the night of October 14, 1993.
 It opened to the public the following day at 4 a.m., welcoming thousands of people.
 It would compete against two other upcoming resorts, MGM Grand and Treasure Island.
 All three resorts had a family-oriented focus.
 Luxor employed 4,500 workers.

-Tupac Shakur, who was fatally shot in Las Vegas in 1996, had been staying at the Luxor during his visit to the city, although his injuries sustained from the drive-by shooting occurred four miles from the resort.
+Tupac Shakur, who was fatally shot in Las Vegas in 1996, had been staying at Luxor during his visit to the city, although his injuries sustained from the drive-by shooting occurred four miles from the resort.